tum-ens/urbs/doc/mathdoc.rst

 Process Tuples
 ^^^^^^^^^^^^^^

-Process Tuples represents combinations of possible processes.
+Process tuples represent combinations of possible processes.
 These are represented by the set :math:`P_v`.
 A member :math:`p_v` in set :math:`P_v` is a process :math:`p` in site :math:`v`.
 For example, `(North, Coal Plant)` is interpreted as process `Coal Plant` in site `North`.